Abia State: Electoral system

 The electoral system of each state is selected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
 If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.

-Local Government Areas

-Abia State is made up of seventeen (17) Local Government Areas.
-They are: